A smiling young man hiking down a mountain with his female friends during a vacation with the sun sets in the background.

 • Why visit in June: City sightseeing without the scorching summer heat

-Wondering where the best places to visit in June for couples are?
+Wondering where the best places to visit in June are for couples?
 Prague certainly fits the bill.
 It’s one of the most beautiful cities in Europe, rich in history, food, and heaps of fun things to do.
 In fact, the endless amount of curiosities and attractions in Prague makes it a destination you should return to again and again!

 A long weekend escape in June is the perfect amount of time to explore.
 Catch the sunset from the tower atop Petřín Hill after exploring the nearby Strahov Monastery.
 Wander through the vineyards on the slopes of Prague Castle – one of the world’s oldest most ancient castles.